ScriptJayT/Articles/The Electron Saga/Elec-3.md

 But what if you want to import some js anyway?
 Well; I noticed that custom-elements get rendered properly, (if they are defined in our app.js file); so you could use a custom-element to run that code.

 Conclusion: use a framework 😉

+## Series Conclusion

+In these 4 articles I set to lay out my first steps into Electron and desktop-app making.
+I must say I was surprised how little extra setup it is compared to web-development, for this example at least.
+I assume that if I where to dive deeper into the world it would require some more setup.
+I found that it is certainly possible to work with Electron without a framework (I fully build my app before realizing I could have used one); but it would have improved my dev-experience a bit.